 Virtual learning environment (VLE)

 This web based system connects you to your online learning materials, online guidance and support and enables you to access and submit course assessments.
 You can talk with your tutors and other students in your online classroom through discussion boards, forums and live chat.
-Find out more about Blackboard, the UHI VLE.
+Find out more about Brightspace, the UHI VLE.

 Using the VLE, web and other technologies you may study when and where it suits you.
 You will usually be part of a group studying in the same way and will be able to interact with other students.
 Some online courses do not require any physical attendance at a college, with all study and support from tutors available online.
 You may, however, be required to attend a face-to-face induction at your enrolling college at the start of your course.
 You can also use myUHI to access your files, applications and other internet services for study from your PC at home or at work.
 You don't need to be in college.